Javascript Tutorials

 July 21st, 2016 | By João Carvalho | 4 min read

-Single page applications or SPAs are in trend.
+Single-page applications or SPAs are in trend.

-Given the popularity of JavaScript, polyglot programming got put aside.
+Given the popularity of JavaScript, polyglot programming was put aside.
 What if I told you that the same code that runs on the server, also runs on the client?
 Yes, welcome to isomorphic programming in JavaScript.

-DrawingFor the impatient, feel free to examine the sample code on GitHub.
+For the impatient, feel free to examine the sample code on GitHub.

 What Is Isomorphic?

-Imagine this, JavaScript that runs both on the client and on the server.
-Can you think of where this starts to break down?
 I can think of the DOM API getting in the way for instance.
 Node.js also has an API not available on the client.
 One way to do this is to push the limits of modularity.
-Start by extracting what is not tight-coupled and share those modules across boundaries.
-React has already done the heavy lifting with a virtual DOM.
-The example below illustrates the concept.

 var react = typeof React === 'object' ?
 React : require('react');